Last updated on September 25th, 2022.

 Whether you feel like baking something not too complicated and time-consuming, but you still wish to impress someone, this Honey Almond Cake is the answer.
 Moist and tender spiced honey cake soaked with honey and topped with crunchy toasted almonds.

-This cake does not call for almond flour or almond paste, it only calls for silvered toasted almonds that are sprinkled on top of the cake post-baking.
-This simple and unsophisticated addition of almonds takes a yet unbelievably delicious honey cake to the next level by adding a toasted nutty flavor and a crispy texture.
+This cake does not call for almond flour or almond paste; it only calls for silvered toasted almonds sprinkled on top of the cake post-baking.
+This simple and unsophisticated addition of almonds takes a delicious honey cake to the next level by adding a toasted nutty flavor and a crispy texture.

-The cake in this recipe, is the same recipe as this Traditional Jewish Honey Cake, with a few minor and simple changes.
-And just like the Traditional Jewish Honey cake, this cake is a great way to celebrate the Jewish holidays in the traditional way.
-In fact, this cake is a great way to celebrate anything, including nothing at all.
+The cake in this recipe is the same recipe as this Traditional Jewish Honey Cake, with a few minor and simple changes.
+And just like the Traditional Jewish Honey cake and this amazing Jewish Apple cake, this cake is a great way to celebrate the Jewish holidays traditionally.
+This cake is a great way to celebrate anything, including nothing at all.

 Why honey cake?

 Spoiler alert: the reason is not rooted in the failed attempt of our enemy to destroy us…

 Well, as its name suggests, honey cake is sweetened with honey and is full of warm honey flavors.